Controlled-access highway: North Macedonia

 The total motorway network length in North Macedonia is 317 km as of Spring 2019.
 Another 70 km are under construction, 57 km (Ohrid to Kicevo) and 13 km (Skopje to Kosovo border).
 The stretch from Gostivar to Kicevo is planned to start with construction in 2021.
 The three motorway routes are A1, which is part of the European corridor E-75, A2 (part of E-65) and the recently built A4 corridor that connects Skopje to Stip.
 A1 connects the northern border (Serbia) with the southern one (Greece), while A2 traverses the country from the East (Bulgaria border) to West (Albania border), but only the stretch from Kumanovo to Gostivar is a divided motorway, while the rest of the length is either an undivided two-way road or in the process of turning into a motorway.

 Norway

-Norway has (2022) 770 km of motorways, in addition to 498 km of limited-access roads (in Norwegian motortrafikkvei) where pedestrians, bicycles, etc. are forbidden, though with a bit lower standard than true motorway.
+Norway has (2022) 770 km of motorways, in addition to 498 km of limited-access roads (in Norwegian motortrafikkvei) where pedestrians, bicycles, etc. are forbidden, though with a slightly lower standard than a true motorway.
 Most of the network serves the big cities, chiefly Oslo, Stavanger and Bergen.
-Northernmost motorway is, as of 2022, on E6 just south of Trondheim: see also the E6, E18 and the E39.
+The northernmost motorway is, as of 2022, on E6 just south of Trondheim: see also the E6, E18, and the E39.
 Most motorways use four-ramp Dumbbell interchanges, but also Roundabout interchanges can be found.
 The first motorway was built in 1964, just outside Oslo.
-The motorways' road pattern layout is similar to those in the United States and Canada, featuring a yellow stripe towards the median, and white stripes between the lanes and on the edge.
+The motorways' road pattern layout is similar to those in the United States and Canada, featuring a yellow stripe toward the median, and white stripes between the lanes and on the edge.
 The speed limits are 90–110 km/h.